Sex hormones and cancer

 This page tells you about sex hormones and cancer.
 There is information about

-Hormones are natural substances made by the glands of our hormone system and carried in the blood.
-They act as messengers, carrying signals between one part of the body and another.
+Hormones are natural substances made by the glands of our hormone system and released into the blood.
+They act as messengers to carry signals between one part of the body and another.
 There are many different types of hormones.
 Each one controls the growth and activity of particular cells and organs.

 Some cancers or cancer treatments can change the amount of hormones the body produces.

 Also, some cancer cells produce hormones that cause symptoms.
 When cancer treatments change hormone levels, they usually lower the amount of particular hormones.
 They may do this by blocking the action of hormones, or by reducing the amount of the hormone the body makes.
 Sometimes, treatments can stop the body making a particular hormone altogether.
 Treatment related changes in hormone levels may be temporary or permanent.

 Treatments for breast cancer and prostate cancer are most likely to affect hormone levels in the body.
 But treatment for other types of cancer can affect them too.
 The sex hormones are the type of hormone most commonly affected by cancer and its treatment.
 Changes in the level of sex hormones in the body can cause particular symptoms.

 Whether you are likely to have changes in sex hormone levels depends on the type of cancer and the type of treatment you have.

 Oestrogen is a female hormone.
 The ovaries make most of the oestrogen a woman needs.
 The adrenal glands also make a small amount.
 These are small glands just above the kidneys.
 Body fat also produces some oestrogen.